 - The use of scientific knowledge to inform management decisions

 - Practical, effective approaches to changing behavior

-Common core: MS students gain a common foundation in ecological science, environmental governance, and integrated assessment via three core courses and are offered the opportunity to advance quantitative skills during an intensive workshop prior to the start of their program.
+Common core: MS students gain a common foundation in ecological science, environmental governance, and integrated assessment via two core courses and are offered the opportunity to advance quantitative skills during an intensive workshop prior to the start of their program.

 Custom path: Students join the SEAS program from over 100 different undergraduate majors and, after completing the common core, may specialize in one or more of the following fields of study: